wongpeiting/wtf_flat_alert_system/README.md

     - No single sale overwhelms the scale.

 6. **WTF score calculation**
-- Each of the four dimensions contributes to the overall score with these editorial weights: price shock (35%), outlier jump (25%), market defier (15%) and unexplainable spike (25%).
+- Each of the four dimensions contributes to the overall score based on these weights:
+    - Price shock (35%),
+    - Outlier jump (25%),
+    - market defier (15%), and
+    - unexplainable spike (25%).
-- Weights reflect their relative storytelling value:
+- Weights reflect their relative value to the calculation of a flat's "WTF-ness":
-    - Price shock: Weight the highest because it is the clearest, simplest signal for readers, i.e. “This 4-room in Yishun sold WAY above other 4-rooms in Yishun”.
+    - Price shock: Given the highest weightage as it is the clearest, simplest signal for WTF-ness, i.e. “This 4-room in Yishun sold WAY above other 4-rooms in Yishun”.
 Also, it provides a wide, stable baseline with sufficient data (town + flat type always has many transactions).
-    - Outlier jump: Secondary because block-level deviations can be dramatic (e.g., one unit renovated to the skies).
+    - Outlier jump: Secondary because block-level deviations can be dramatic (e.g. one very well-renovated unit).
 However, block histories can be thin as some blocks don’t transact frequently, so variance at this granularity is higher.
     - Unexplainable spike: Given equal weight to outlier jump because this is a sanity check dimension, moderating the effect of rare or unusual flats whose raw z-scores might look wild simply due to thin group sizes.
-It helps ensure the alerts aren’t just structural quirks (big flats, young flats, etc.).
+It helps ensure the alerts don't only look at structural quirks (big flats, young flats, etc.).
     - Market defier: Lowest in weightage as it's meant to enhance the score based on the context of market-wide cooling effects, not anchor it.
 Besides, someone overpaying during a cooling month is interesting, but not necessarily a blockbuster WTF moment on its own.
 Note: Market-wide cooling effects are subtle and can vary across towns.
 Variance at this granularity is higher, so you don’t want it overpowering the metric.

 7. **WTF threshold**